re0marb1e/dockerfile/drakov/README.md

 # Drakov Dockerfile

-Drakov docker image for mocking server that implements the API Blueprint specification
+This Dockfile is used to mock server that implements the API Blueprint specification.

 ## Build the image